Adamantios/Library/README.md

 # Library
-A terminal book library written in C.
+A terminal book library written in C, as a college project.

 ## Features
 - Create a new book.